Diego-Luiz/To-do-App/README.md

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.
+This is a to do app built based on [Frontend Mentor | Todo app challenge](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW/hub/todo-app-JuyXhS5wa).

 ## The challenge 🎯
 The challenge was to build an to do app and get it looking as close to the design as possible.
+Right below you can see what the challenge proposes and what have been done (✔️) and what have not (❌).

 The users should be able to: